 This is the aspect that you need the most knowledge on and also the aspect that you need to experiment with.
 Getting the right lighting for scuba diving photography when you are hundreds of feet down in the depths of the ocean requires skill and expertise.

-Here are some basics that you need to know about underwater lighting and how to take pictures underwater using different lighting.
+Here are some basics that you need to know about underwater lighting and how to take pictures of underwater using different lighting.
 We have also reviewed the best scuba diving lights which can help you find the best option for your camera.

 1. Distance Fades Color